Management Groups

 Creating direct-based Management Groups

-• Each script creates a new log file in the same folder, with file name format as <scriptname>_<ddMMyyyyhhmmss>.log which must be deleted manually.
+• Each script creates a new log file in the same folder with a file name format such as <scriptname>_<ddMMyyyyhhmmss>.log, which must be deleted manually.

 • If a Management Group already exists with the same name, the script will delete and recreate it, only with the new devices provided.

-• If the file or collection includes a device that is not present in the 1E Inventory repository, then it is ignored, and logged.
+• If the file or collection includes a device that is not present in the 1E Inventory repository, then it is ignored and logged.

 • After a successful run, the script triggers a Management Group sync.